-If you are trying to get started with ZenHub, but are seeing an error on the extension that you don't have permissions, or are seeing your organization not appear in the web app this is most likely because your GitHub organization hasn't yet granted ZenHub permissions.
+If you are trying to get started with ZenHub, or looking to use ZenHub with a new organization but are seeing an error on the extension that you don't have permissions, or are seeing your organization not appear in the web app this is most likely because your GitHub organization hasn't yet granted ZenHub permissions.
+If you have multiple organizations, you will need to grant ZenHub access to each one you wish to use it on.

 Checking access permissions